TrevMcKendrick/blog/_posts/2014-04-28-My-2nd-Year-in-the-App-Store.md

 When I was doing interviews for coding schools I even had a few of my interviewers recognize my name.
 That was a kick.

 **Attending the Flatiron School in NYC**
 I spent 3 months in New York learning Rails at [the Flatiron School](http://flatironschool.com/).
-I tried to teach myself to code on and off for years, but could never stick to it.
+I tried to teach myself to code on and off for years but could never stick to it.
 Committing full time for 3 months at the Flatiron School was exactly what I needed.

 Coding schools have various reputations depending on who you talk to, but I can't recommend the Flatiron School enough.

-If you put in the time, before and during school, you'll likely be good enough to get a junior developer job when you graduate.
+If you put in the time before and during school, you'll likely be good enough to get a junior developer job when you graduate.
 (That wasn't my goal, but many of my friends now have jobs all over the country as developers.)

 Bonus: Somehow I got the nickname "Biblia Jefe", which means Bible boss.
 It was a fun 3 months.